Inwerpsel/design-mode/README.md

 This limitation can be used as a feature, it allows deciding in the code which values can be changed in a design variation.

 The demo application is mostly a POC for the various components, where some parts are being kept as simple as possible to facilitate development.
-For example, you cannot really do anything with the created theme except loading it in the editor, and management of created themes is very basic compared to other functionality.
-Though you can also save the result as a JSON or CSS file and use it in another application.
+You can save the result as a JSON or CSS file and use it in another application.

 ## Demo

 > I used some open source page content that seemed ok to use.
-If you're the owner of some of this content and would like to have it removed / updated, please let me know in a [new issue](https://github.com/Inwerpsel/use-theme-editor/issues/new) on this repo.
+If you're the owner of some of this content and would like to have it removed / updated, please let me know in a [new issue](https://github.com/Inwerpsel/design-mode/issues/new) on this repo.

 ### Halfmoon ([source](https://github.com/halfmoonui/halfmoon))